History of the Pediatric Pharmacy Association

 Sumner J. Yaffe Lifetime Achievement Award in Pediatric Pharmacology and Therapeutics was established.
 The Yaffe Award is given annually in recognition of significant and sustained contributions toward the improvement of children's health through the expansion of the field of pediatric pharmacology and therapeutics.

-Matthew Helms became the forth Executive Director of PPAG and moved the organization’s headquarters from Denver, Colorado to Memphis, Tennessee.
+Matthew Helms became the fourth Executive Director of PPAG and moved the organization’s headquarters from Denver, Colorado to Memphis, Tennessee.

 PPAG recognized Lifetime Honorary Members; Doug Smith, Steve Allen, Dave Grinder, Joe Sceppa, Gary Greiner, Hank Wedemeyer, and Bob Poole.